Disability Law Clinic Resource Referral Guide

 • Questions related to eligibility for private disability insurance, like long term disability Insurance

-• Appeals related to PWD and CPP-D benefits when DABC advaccessocates have taken matters as far as they can
+• Appeals related to PWD and CPP-D benefits when DABC advocates have taken matters as far as they can

 • Decision making rights, and questions from people whose affairs are managed by the BC Public Guardian and Trustee or by private committeeship

-• Questions from people living in an institutional setting that provides personal support to them
+• Questions from people living in institutional settings that provide personal support

 Some of the matters we cannot assist with include: